dasamukarahvana/Delayed-SDE-Control-Benchmark/README.md

 \xi_k\sim\mathcal{N}(0,1).
 $$

-This distinction is important:

-«The analytical oracle in this repository is exact for the implemented discrete-time linear-Gaussian model, not an exact solution of the original continuous-time delayed SDE.»
+The analytical oracle in this repository is exact for the implemented **discrete-time linear-Gaussian model**, not an exact solution of the original continuous-time delayed SDE.

 ---

-4. Cost Functional
+## 4. Cost Functional

 The instantaneous quadratic cost is

 $$
 \ell_k
+=
 q e_k^2
 +
 r u_k^2,